claudecodeguide.dev

 • "Her name is Viveca, not Viveka"

-This is the most powerful memory type.
+This is the most powerful category.
 Every correction you make gets saved, and Claude Code stops making that mistake.
-After a month, the corrections add up and your sessions get noticeably smoother.
+Auto memory captures many of these automatically, but explicit feedback files give you more control.

 3. Project Memory